11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 5. Lodge at the Presidio — The Presidio

-I can’t recommend the Presidio enough if you want a quieter home base surrounded by nature, and the Lodge at the Presidio puts you right in the middle of it all.
+I can’t recommend the Presidio enough for families, especially if you want a quieter home base surrounded by nature and Golden Gate Bridge views.
+The Lodge at the Presidio puts you right in the middle of it all.

-The hotel occupies a restored historic military barracks inside the Presidio National Park and offers incredible access to this amazing location.
+The hotel is located in a restored historic military barracks within the Presidio National Park and offers incredible access to this amazing location.
+I’ve written an extensive Things to Do in the Presidio Guide

-It’s peaceful, scenic, and still well connected to downtown via the free PresidioGO shuttle.
+It’s peaceful, scenic, and still well connected to downtown via the free PresidioGO shuttle, which connects the Presidio to downtown San Francisco.

 6. LUMA Hotel — Mission Bay